DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 ## Two Tiers of Voting

-## How do partner projects work with the DAO?
+## How do Partner Projects work with the DAO?
 Software developed for NFT creators
 Support from developers, artists and advisors.
 MINT given to project and NFT buyers